 PSA Testing: The Pros and the Cons

-About 80% of the patients diagnosed with prostate cancer are initially investigated due to an elevated serum prostate-specific antigen (PSA).
+About 80% of the patients currently diagnosed with prostate cancer are initially investigated due to an elevated serum PSA.

 While it unquestionably increases prostate cancer detection rates, the value of PSA testing is less clear in avoiding overtreatment, improving quality of life and lengthening overall survival; which is why routine PSA screening for prostate cancer remains quite controversial.